calabozo/calabozo.github.com/statistics/tests.md

 For the same variance this confidence interval is larger than the one obtained with gaussian.

 ## 1.2.
-Comparing two groups of data
+Comparing two groups quantitative of data

 ### Student's t-test